xwmtp/oot-input-display/README.md

 ![input](https://github.com/xwmtp/oot-input-display/blob/master/docs/gc-input-2.gif)

-The gif shows the Gamecube version of the input display, but they are identical apart from L and Z buttons.
+The gif shows the Gamecube version of the input display, but they are identical apart from the L and Z buttons.

 ## Download
 Please visit the [Releases](https://github.com/xwmtp/oot-input-display/releases) page to download the latest skin.